History of Holiday Celebrations in Parks

-For nearly 100 years, the Parks Department has participated in the civic celebrations that accompany the holiday season, whether by contributing trees, sponsoring festive programs, or working with community groups to celebrate the season.
+For more than a century, the Parks Department has participated in the civic celebrations that accompany the holiday season, whether by contributing trees, sponsoring festive programs, or working with community groups to celebrate the season.

 Early Municipal Celebrations

 Parks Annual Reports detail celebrations in 1911 in Manhattan when officials organized holiday festivals, providing Christmas trees to decorate and lending music, in the form of the agency's playground organ, for dancing and revelry.
 In 1912, Madison Square Park hosted a municipal Christmas Tree Lighting ceremony, and the annual City Hall Christmas Tree Lighting ceremony began in 1913, initiated by acting mayor Ardolph Kline.
 The Star of Hope monument in Madison Square marks the approximate location of the first tree lighting.
 The Washington Square Association began its tree–lighting tradition in 1924 in annual events that also featured the singing of holiday songs and carols; the tree framed by the majestic Washington Arch is one of the city's iconic images.
 At one time, the Washington Square Arch and the Soldiers and Sailors Arch in Brooklyn were lit with lights as well.